How to turn off Sticky Keys in Windows 10

-Are you working on your computer, and Windows 10 suddenly decides to enable Sticky Keys?
-Or maybe you're playing your favorite game, and Windows decides to minimize it and ask something about Sticky Keys?
-Does it do that each time you have to press the SHIFT key repeatedly?
+Are you working on your Windows 11 or Windows 10 computer, and the operating system suddenly decides to enable Sticky Keys?
+Or maybe you’re playing your favorite game, and Windows decides to minimize it and ask something about Sticky Keys?
+Does it do that each time you press the SHIFT key repeatedly?
 Are you wondering what Sticky Keys are and how to turn them off?
-Or you already know all that, and you've already turned off Sticky Keys, but Windows 10 keeps turning them on each time you start your computer or device?
+Or you already know all that, and you’ve already turned off Sticky Keys, but Windows keeps turning them on each time you start your computer or device?
 Read this tutorial and find out all the answers you seek:

 Advertisement